Gold Bar, Washington: Parks and recreation

 The city government maintains 17.1 acre of parks and open space within Gold Bar.
 These include Railroad Avenue Park on U.S. Route 2, which has picnic facilities and a dog park, and Gateway Community Park, which opened in 2004.
 Several undeveloped facilities are also planned for future parks by the city government.
 Gold Bar is adjacent to Wallace Falls State Park, located 2 mi northeast of the city limits.
 It is one of the most popular outdoor attractions in Snohomish County, with over 186,000 total visitors in 2024, which has resulted in parking issues on nearby roads.
 The park has a 5.6 mi hiking trail to its eponymous waterfalls with a total elevation gain of 1,300 ft—among the lowest in the Cascades.
 The state parks system also maintains a boat launch on the Skykomish River at Big Eddy.

 The area around Gold Bar has facilities for various forms of outdoor recreation, including hiking, fishing, skiing, and rafting.
 The Skykomish River is used for whitewater rafting and includes sets of Class IV and V rapids, including one named the "Boulder Drop", around Gold Bar.
 The Reiter Foothills, a 10,000 acre forest managed by the Washington State Department of Natural Resources, is located 2 mi northeast of Gold Bar.
 It includes hiking trails and paths for off-road driving that were developed beginning in the 1960s.
 The area has been proposed for formal protection as a state park but remains open to permitted logging.

 Education

 The city lies within the boundaries of the Sultan School District, which serves 30 sqmi of the Skykomish Valley and has over 2,000 enrolled students.
 Gold Bar originally had its own school district until it was consolidated with the Sultan School District in 1969; the two districts previously had an agreement to bus middle and high school students to Sultan and share some capital costs for Sultan High School.
-A new elementary school in Gold Bar opened in 1992 to relieve overcrowding in Sultan.
+Gold Bar's elementary school had an enrollment of 313 total students in the 2024–25 school year.
+It opened in 1992 after Sultan's enrollment had exceeded capacity, but itself became overcrowded due to unexpected population growth.
+The city is part of the Sno-Isle Libraries district and its nearest branch is in Sultan.